wongjiahau/random-ideas/lambda-syntax.md

 slice("Hello", 0, 2)
 // new
 slice = (
-  string s,
+  s String,
-  number from,
+  from Int,
-  number to =? s.length,
+  to Int =? s.length,
   ...
 )
 "Hello".slice(0)